scalatra/scalatra-website/guides/commands.md

 ---
 layout: default
-title: Scalatra Guides | Databinders
+title: Scalatra Guides | Commands
 ---

 <div class="page-header">
-<h1>Databinders</h1>
+<h1>Commands and data validation</h1>
 </div>

-Scalatra includes a very sophisticated set of databinders.
+Scalatra includes a very sophisticated set of validation commands.

 These allow you to parse incoming data, instantiate command objects, and automatically apply validations to the objects.
 This sounds like it might be quite complex, but once you've got the (quite minimal)